adarold/timescan/README.md

 It is possible to fit the shapes using as starting parameters the average values of the fitted parameters in eta rings.
 To do so, a fitting procedure in the "standard" way must be done (setting manually the initial parameters) and then run the script ringpar.C exploiting the everycrystal_par.txt file that has been created.
 In this way, three .txt files are created (etaring_barrel.txt, etaring_endcapp.txt and etaring_endcapm.txt) with the averaged parameters in terms of etaring.
 It is possible to use these parameters as starting points for the fitting procedure or as fixed parameters to see the dependences on the other parameters of the function.

 In the same way, it is possible to perfom a fitting procedure that is dependent on the trigger towers.
-To do so, run the triggertower.C script where as input the everycrystal_par.txt file must be provided.
+To do so, run the trun.C script where as input the everycrystal_par.txt file must be provided.
 This will produce a txt file called triggertower_info.txt.
-Then, runnnin the fitter.C script with the option "triggertower_fix" will provide the distribution of the parameters divided by trigger towers.
+Then, running the fitter.C script with the option "triggertower_fix" will provide the distribution of the parameters divided by trigger towers.
 Running then the trun.C script will produce the maps with the maximum time displacement from the average value of peaking time into a trigger tower and a single crystal peaking time.

 2.4) Draw histograms